CrunchyData/postgres-operator/docs/content/installation/other/bash.md

 This means namespaces called *pgouser1* and *pgouser2* will be created as part of the default installation.

-{{% notice warning %}}In Kubernetes versions prior to 1.12 (including Openshift up through 3.11), there is a limitation that requires an extra step during installation for the operator to function properly with watched namespaces.
+{{% notice warning %}}In Kubernetes versions prior to 1.12 (including Openshift up through 3.11), there is a limitation that requires an extra step during installation for PGO to function properly with watched namespaces.
 This limitation does not exist when using Kubernetes 1.12+.
 When a list of namespaces are provided through the NAMESPACE environment variable, the setupnamespaces.sh script handles the limitation properly in both the bash and ansible installation.

-However, if the user wishes to add a new watched namespace after installation, where the user would normally use pgo create namespace to add the new namespace, they should instead run the add-targeted-namespace.sh script or they may give themselves cluster-admin privileges instead of having to run setupnamespaces.sh script.
+However, if the user wishes to add a new watched namespace after installation, where the user would normally use `pgo create namespace` to add the new namespace, they should instead run the add-targeted-namespace.sh script or they may give themselves cluster-admin privileges instead of having to run setupnamespaces.sh script.
 Again, this is only required when running on a Kubernetes distribution whose version is below 1.12.
 In Kubernetes version 1.12+ the pgo create namespace command works as expected.

 {{% /notice %}}